miksel1/FNF-ScrewedEngine/README.md

 # Friday Night Funkin' - Screwed Engine
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.
+Engine originally created for (Screwed Edition)[lol] (a mod of Dave And Bambi), but it can be used for your mod too!
+Just credit us.

 ## How to compile:
 Please, keep in mind that you can not seem to compile FNF on Windows 7.

-Just watch longestsoloever's video, ive used his tutorial and ive been successful with it. https://www.youtube.com/watch?v=4IuC8ti6_4o
+Just watch longestsoloever's video, I've used his tutorial and I've been successful with it. https://www.youtube.com/watch?v=4IuC8ti6_4o

-If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then re-install linc_luajit.
+If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then _re-install linc_luajit_.

 If you want video support on your mod, simply do `haxelib install hxCodec` on a Command prompt/PowerShell

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

 ## Screwed Engine Credits:
-* Wither362 - Basically making everything on the engine.
+* Wither362 - Basically making everything on the engine (ALL).
 * miksel1 - The one who broke most of the code at the beginning
+* Dante - Strident Engine coder
-* not capcha - Helping with Freeplay Sections
+* not capcha - Helping with _Legacy_ Freeplay Sections

 ## Psych Engine Credits:
 * Shadow Mario - Programmer